top of page

 Acerca de

-Birth trauma is a severe emotional, psychological, and physiologic experience which persists after the event of delivering and which is often related to the overwhelm of sudden and unexpected experiences; intense fear; unmanaged of pain; feelings of powerlessness, aloneness, or hopelessness; and, birth injury or threat to life of baby or birther.
+Birth trauma is a severe emotional, psychological, and physiologic experience which persists after the event of delivering and which is often related to the overwhelm of sudden and unexpected experiences; intense fear; unmanaged of pain; feelings of powerlessness, aloneness, or hopelessness; and, birth injury or threat to life of baby or parent.

-At a time when many birthers express feeling acutely aware, in-tune with, and protective toward their body, these situations of helplessness and overwhelm have had difficult-devastating effects on their mental health long after the birth.
+At a time when many parents express feeling acutely aware, in-tune with, and protective toward their body, these situations of helplessness and overwhelm have had difficult-devastating effects on their mental health long after the birth.

 Using a gentle and somatic approach, we explore the way this trauma presents in your experience, e.g. intrusive thoughts, images or memories; collapse, dissociation or depression; hypervigilance, anxiety, or panic; strange sensations or pain that is unexplained, difficulty connecting to others, vehement emotions, changes in self-perception, etc.